straussed/hyena_call_labels/README.md

 # Hyena cc23 labeling status
-Last updated on January 15, 2024
+Last updated on January 16, 2024

+### Current state

+There are 1.56 hours of calls in 8.06 hours of total audit time.

 ### Labels by date and id

 ![](label_status_files/figure-commonmark/by%20date%20and%20individual-1.png)

+(points represent onset times of labeled calls)

 ### By call type